I hope you enjoy!

 “How serious is it with this girl?”
 Tinsdale asked.

-Tinsdale shrugged.
-“Getting married right about now wouldn't be a bad idea if you were considering throwing in your hat for the sheriff job.”
+Tinsdale raised a brow, as if puzzled Fort couldn't put the pieces together.
+“Getting married right about now wouldn't be a bad idea if you were wanting to throw in your hat for the sheriff’s job.”

 Fort sat back in his chair and placed his thumb over the twitching part of his upper eye.
 “Ah, well, I guess we're both so busy we haven't really given it much thought.”
 He hated lying.
 Hated the acrid taste that remained in his mouth for days after each lie.
 Hated that Deke might be the next sheriff and he, Fort Besingame, would be working for him.
 Hell no, he'd quit.
 Maybe then he'd get more than six hours of sleep at a time.